You retain full control of business-critical Static Keys - these can never be shared by other white-box implementations

 With legacy software crypto methods, it is difficult to keep cryptographic keys private because the hacker can easily analyse the software to find the secrets.
 This is compounded with the trend to running secure software on open platforms - these environments should always be considered as compromised - from the moment they are first switched on.

-WhiteBox uniquely provides developers with a toolkit to compile WhiteBox implementations of cryptographic algorithms and other C-code within applications, while retaining control over the vital static keys that “unlock” the WhiteBox.
+Inside Secure's Whitebox uniquely provides developers with the tools to compile Whitebox implementations of cryptographic algorithms (and other code) within applications, while retaining control over the vital static keys that “unlock” the WhiteBox.

-The crypto functions that WhiteBox provides can be used via an API in exactly the same way as other crypto libraries, yet it provides a way to infuse your key data immutably into your application’s logic in such a way that it is impractical to extract.
+The crypto functions that Inside Secure's Whitebox provides can be used via an API in exactly the same way as other crypto libraries, yet it provides a way to infuse your key data immutably into your application’s logic in such a way that it is impractical to extract.

 Cryptography plays a significant role in modern applications.
 Basic data encryption is now commonplace and many applications make use of cryptography to verify the integrity of data, authenticate external parties, and to establish secure communications.